nvtuluva/iot-edge-dynocard/dynocards-wiki/Getting-Started-page.md

 ### 2.2 Automated Solution

 The Automated IoT Solution is designed on the top of existing core solution architecture.
-In addition, this solution also provides Monitoring, High availability and Security..
+In addition, this solution also provides Monitoring, High availability and Security.

 This solution is deployed through an ARM template.
 This is a single click deployment which reduces manual effort when compared with the exiting solution..